backmesh/site/docs/intro.md

 # Introduction

 Backmesh is an open source Backend as a Service (BaaS) for AI apps.
 It lets you securely call LLM APIs directly from your mobile or web app using **any LLM SDK** without exposing private API keys.
 The only changes in your app are to replace:
-1. The LLM API URL with the Backmesh URL.
+1. The LLM API URL with the Backmesh Gatekeeper URL.
 2. The LLM private key with the authenticated user's JWT.

 ```js title="openai.ts"